lux563624348/Bioinformatics/Archive/Paper_Summary/Haihui/README.md

 # CD8_HP
-## T cell identity is established during thymic development, but how it is maintained in the
+## Tcf1 and Lef1 provide constant supervision to mature CD8+ T cell identity and function by organizing genomic architecture
-periphery remains unknown.
+T cell identity is established during thymic development, but how it is maintained in the periphery remains unknown.
 Here we show that ablating Tcf1 and Lef1 transcription factors in mature CD8+ T cells aberrantly induces genes from non-T cell lineages.
 The integrative mechanisms utilized by Tcf1/Lef1 underlie activation of T cell identity genes and repression of non-T lineage genes, conferring fine control of various T cell